bcace/bcace.github.io/tay.md

 #### Simulation run-times

-First, to show the benefits of using partitioning structures, here's a comparison of simulation run-times of the brute-force approach (`CpuSimple`) and partitioning structures (`CpuGrid`) for the case when interaction radius is 50:
+First, to show the benefits of using partitioning structures, here's a comparison of simulation run-times of the brute-force approach (`CpuSimple`) and partitioning structures (`CpuHashGrid`) for the case when interaction radius is 50:

 ![plot1](/plot1.png)